 ABOUT THE BOOK SERIES

-As an interdisciplinary scholarly venue, this book series welcomes new ideas and best practices related to international student mobility, study abroad, exchange programs, student affairs from the US and around the world, and from a wide range of academic fields, including student affairs, international education, and cultural studies.
-The audience of this book series includes high-level researchers and postgraduate researcher (doctoral/postdocs).
-The books are equally important for students, faculty, administrators, policymakers, and educators engaged in research and practices in colleges and universities.
-We are expecting the books published in the series will be adopted as academic textbook in the graduate programs in the US, UK and beyond (e.g., PhD in Higher Education at Kent State University, University of Montana, George Mason University) where this course/topic has been taught.
+As an interdisciplinary scholarly venue, this book series welcomes new ideas and fresh perspectives relating to international student mobility, study abroad, exchange programs, student affairs from the US and around the world, and from a wide range of academic fields, including student affairs, international education, and cultural studies.

 About CIES and SIG:

 CIES is the largest and oldest of 47 comparative and international education societies around the world.
 It includes more than 3,000 individual members — researchers, analysts, practitioners, and students who represent over 1,000 universities, research institutes, government departments, non-governmental organizations, and multilateral agencies across the globe.
 The Study Abroad and International Student is the second largest SIG in the association that focuses on the issues related to study abroad and international student studies.